 - Develop and present your goals, metrics, and outcomes regularly (quarterly, or yearly).

-- Work with a Diversity and Inclusion Professional
+- Hire or work with a Diversity and Inclusion Professional

 Is Diversity and Inclusion Part of Your Organization’s Culture?